Stephen Barrett: Career

 Quackwatch received the award of Best Physician-Authored Site by MD NetGuide, May 2003.
 In 1984, he received an FDA Commissioner's Special Citation Award for Public Service in fighting nutrition quackery.
 He was included in the list of outstanding skeptics of the 20th century by Skeptical Inquirer magazine.
 In 1986, he was awarded honorary membership in the American Dietetic Association.
 Barrett has been profiled in Biography Magazine (1998) and in Time (2001).

 The magazine Spiked included Barrett in a survey of 134 persons they termed "key thinkers in science, technology and medicine."
-When he was asked: "What inspired you to take up science?" he replied that his appreciation of medical science: